-- Identify and evaluate situation

-- Call 911

-- Notify building administration and building security

-- Contact the District's Superintendent's office and Chief Emergency Officer

-- Notify parents of the victim-student.

-- Set up a command post.

-- Wait for police, emergency services.
-Notify and advise of the situation and follow their instruction.
+- Identify and evaluate situation - Call 911 - Notify building administration and building security - Contact the District's Superintendent's office and Chief Emergency Officer - Notify parents of the victim-student. - Set up a command post. - Wait for police, emergency services.
+Notify and advise of the situation and follow their instruction. - Utilize the district's mass communication system.

-- Utilize School Messenger